 Home » How To » How to Backup Drivers Using PowerShell Command

-How to Backup Drivers Using PowerShell Command
+How To Backup All Drives in Windows Using PowerShell

-3. In the PowerShell window, execute the below command.
-Don’t forget to replace D:\BackupDestination with the actual folder path where you would like to save the driver backup.
+Once the Terminal or PowerShell window opens, execute the command below.
+Don’t forget to replace “D:\path\to\Backup folder” between quotes with the actual folder path where you would like to save the driver backup.
+For example, I’m saving the backup to a folder called “DriverBackup” in the D: drive.
+So, I replaced the dummy path with D:\DriverBackup.

 Export-WindowsDriver -Online -Destination "D:\BackupDestination"